lj-ditrapani/game-of-life-coffee/README.markdown

 TODO
 ----

+- BUG:  pressing start multiple times creates multiple calls to setInterval, but each call overwrites the life.id used to clear the interval.
+So it is impossible to stop the iterations.
+  Fix:  Have a single button.
+Initially, it is the start button.
+  Once pressed, it toggles to the stop buton and so on.
+  Could be a 'Run' check box?
 - Use table layout css
 - Separate out init game code
 - Allow user to chose initial game state from list